GoobyCorp/MLSSE/README.md

                         The input save file
   -o OUT_FILE, --out-file OUT_FILE
-                        The output save file --mario-xp MARIO_XP   The amount of XP you want Mario to have --luigi-xp LUIGI_XP   The amount of XP you want Luigi to have --gold GOLD           The amount of gold you want --mushrooms MUSHROOMS
+                        The output save file --mario-level MARIO_LEVEL
+                        The level you want Mario to have --luigi-level LUIGI_LEVEL
+                        The level you want Luigi to have --gold GOLD           The amount of gold you want --mushrooms MUSHROOMS
                         The amount of mushrooms you want